Jonas-Szum/Pitch-Player/ReadMe.txt

 actual classes found in prog2/src/prog2 images found in prog2/src
-This was made using eclipse, and should work if you put the prog2 folder (the one that I turned in) in your eclipse-workspace folder
+This was made using eclipse, and should work if you put the prog2 folder in your eclipse-workspace folder